Man Beaten Up For Using 'Sinh' In Name; 3rd Incident In Gujarat

 "Chauhan was thrashed by a group of men after they saw that on his Facebook page he uses the suffix "Sinh" in his name.
 They also robbed him.
 We arrested six persons today," the officer said.

-'Sinh' appears in Chauhan's name in the school certificate too, he said.
+'Sinh' appears in Mr Chauhan's name in the school certificate too, he said.

 The incident comes close on the heels of a similar incident in the same district.